 Sustainable growth is one of our strategic priorities, and our new sustainability framework plays a key role in how we create value beyond wealth.
 The importance placed on sustainable growth is reflected in our governance.

-The Sustainability Board is a committee of our Executive Board and is chaired by the CEO.
+The Sustainability Committee comprises our Executive Board and is chaired by the CEO.
 It defines, oversees, and steers the Group’s overarching sustainability strategy and roadmap.
-The Committee meets on a quarterly basis and reviews and identifies the materiality of new and existing sustainability topics at least every third year.
-Making strategic decisions on environmental, social, and governance (ESG) topics, and determining the overall prioritisation of initiatives and deliverables in this area, are the responsibility of the Sustainability Board.
+The Committee meets at least quarterly and reviews and identifies the materiality of new and existing sustainability topics at least every third year.
+Making strategic decisions on environmental, social, and governance (ESG) topics, and determining the overall prioritisation of initiatives and deliverables in this area, are the responsibility of the Sustainability Committee.
 Matters with a direct strategic impact on the Group as a whole must be forwarded to and decided on by the Executive Board, and subsequently approved by the Board of Directors.

 Sustainability team

-The Director of the Sustainability Board leads the Sustainability team and reports to the CEO Office via the Chief of Staff.
-The team is responsible for developing and overseeing the sustainability strategy within the Group and proposes new strategic topics to the Sustainability Board for consideration.
-It ensures the overall coordination and alignment of sustainability activities carried out within different business functions, drives strategic initiatives and deliverables, and regularly provides the Sustainability Board with status updates on these initiatives and deliverables.
+The Head of Sustainability leads the Sustainability team, defines the agenda for the Sustainability Committee, providing guidance to its members and promoting cross-programme coordination and alignment.
+The team is responsible for developing the sustainability strategy, including the climate strategy and proposes new strategic priorities to the Sustainability Committee.
+It ensures the overall coordination and alignment of sustainability activities carried out within different business functions, drives strategic initiatives and deliverables, and regularly provides the Sustainability Committee with status updates on these initiatives and deliverables.

 Ratings